kejtkjet1/stock-analysis/README.md

 Adding the index- allowed us to simplify and minimize the code and make it faster and more flexible

+The excel file the incudes the entire analysis as well as VBA code can be located: https://github.com/kejtkjet1/stock-analysis/blob/main/VBA_Challenge.xlsm

 ## Summary